-More information is further down, but if you’re limited on time, below is the list of the lenses:
+More information is further down, however if you’re short on time, here’s the list of the lenses:

 Kit Lens and Standard Primes